XuegongLab/neoguider/README.md

 Most of the third-party tools that this pipeline uses were not developed by us, so we are not guaranteed to find the root causes of the errors that are specific to these tools.

+## LICENSE

+There are two licensing options:

+- GNU AFFERO GENERAL PUBLIC LICENSE, Version 3, 19 November 2007.
+  We impose the additional restriction that you cannot use the code in this repository commercially with this license.

+- Commercial license.
+For commercial licensing options, please contact weilei92 AT tsinghua DOT edu DOT cn